5 Ways To Calculate Fuel Consumption (incl. calculator)

 • Operate the vehicle while stationary.
 Record the operating time.

-• Pour diesel into a measuring cup, and use it to fill the tank up to the initial level.
+• Pour diesel into a measuring cup or canister (for large quantities) and fill the tank back up to the original level.

-• Read off the refilled diesel volume on the measuring cup and write it down.
+• Read off the refilled diesel volume from the measuring cup and write it down.
+When using canisters, determine the residual quantity using the measuring cup and subtract it from the canister contents.

 • Calculate the standstill consumption.